FLuID: Mitigating Stragglers in Federated Learning using Invariant Dropout: Introduction

 Other research proposes eliminating updates from slower devices entirely. ~\cite{openproblems}.
 However, this approach can introduce training bias, as it effectively excludes certain clients and their respective data.
 To ensure the contribution of all devices, recent works in this area employ a dropout technique where the stragglers only train a subset of the global model~\cite{fjord, resourceadaptive}.
 The overall accuracy of the model is determined by the subset of neurons that are dropped from the global model.
 Thus, previous work alleviates the training load on stragglers by either incurring training bias, creating performance-centric sub-models, or entirely reconstructing the sub-model.

 Our paper proposes a novel dropout technique called Invariant Dropout, which identifies "invariant" neurons—those that train quickly and show little variation during training.
 We observe that the training (computational load) and transfer (communication load) of these invariant neurons to and from the straggler devices contribute minimally to the efficiency of the global model.
 Thus, they can be dropped.
 We observe that after only 30\% of the training iterations, 15\%-30\% of the neurons become invariant across CIFAR10~\cite{Cifar10}, and LEAF datasets FEMNIST, and Shakespeare~\cite{Leaf}.
-We observe that the training (computational load) and transfer (communication load) of these invariant neurons to and from the straggler devices contribute minimally to the efficiency of the global model.
-Thus, they can be dropped.
 Building on this insight, we develop a dynamic framework called Federated Learning using Invariant Dropout (\fluid), which adjusts the sub-model size based on both the magnitude of neuron updates and the computational capabilities of the client devices.
-In addition to introducing a new dropout technique, unlike prior work, \fluid periodically calibrates the sub-model size during runtime to account for changes in stragglers due to factors like low battery or network issues.
+In addition to introducing a new dropout technique, \fluid, unlike prior work, periodically calibrates the sub-model size during runtime to account for changes in stragglers due to factors like low battery or network issues.

-Overall, we face two challenges in building \fluid - identifying invariant neurons and establishing a dynamic lightweight method for straggler identification and sub-model size determination at runtime. \fluid addresses the first challenge by leveraging the non-straggler clients, which typically outnumber stragglers, to identify invariant neurons.
+Overall, we face two challenges in building \fluid — identifying invariant neurons and establishing a dynamic lightweight method for straggler identification and sub-model size determination at runtime. \fluid addresses the first challenge by leveraging the non-straggler clients, which typically outnumber stragglers and train on the entire model, to identify invariant neurons.
 The server is not used for this purpose as it receives updates from stragglers running a sub-model.
 For the second challenge, \fluid uses a drop-threshold, below which neurons are dropped, allowing dynamic sub-model determination for each straggler.
 By profiling client training times and identifying stragglers during the initial epochs of each calibration step, \fluid can incrementally adjust the drop-threshold until the number of selected neurons matches the target sub-model size for stragglers.

 Our evaluation of \fluid on various models, datasets, and real-world mobile devices shows an up to 18\% speedup in performance.
 Additionally, it improves training accuracy by a maximum of 1.4 percentage points over the state-of-the-art Ordered Dropout, all while mitigating the computational performance overheads caused by straggler devices.